 What are Equity Issuance Fees?

-“Equity issuance fees” is the accounting term used to reference the costs a company accrues when they introduce securities into the market.
-A company commonly introduces shares of capital stock when it’s looking to grow its business, expand its operating setup, and establish a broader value base for shareholders.
+“Equity issuance fees” is the accounting term used to reference the costs a company incurs when they introduce securities into the market.
+A company commonly introduces shares of capital stock when it’s looking to grow its business, expand its operating footprint, and establish a broader value base for shareholders.

 The Fees (Costs) Accrued During Issuance